plohoj/worker-runner-webpack-example/README.md

-# Example configuration Webpack for Worker Runner
+# Example configuration Webpack v5 for Worker Runner

-Unfortunately, at the time of writing, if using standard tools to create a **common chunk** for `worker` and the `main area`, then worker will not be able to load this chunk.
-This problem can be solved using the [worker-injector-generator-plugin](https://github.com/onzag/worker-injector-generator-plugin).
-(You can also find out the details of the problem there)
+For configuring Webpack v4 see [this tutorial](https://github.com/plohoj/worker-runner-webpack-example/tree/webpack-v4) *(no longer receiving updates)*

 [Live example](https://plohoj.github.io/worker-runner-webpack-example/) of a compiled project from this repository